AliSina786/ci-cd-aws-workflow/README.md

-# ci-cd-aws-workflow
+# CI/CD Workflow for AWS Applications
-Defining a Complete CI/CD Workflow to Build and Operate Applications on AWS
+This repository contains the code and configuration for implementing comprehensive CI/CD workflow designed for building and operating applicatiolns on Amazon Web Services (AWS).